 Graduate Certificate in Prosthodontics

-Participate in the rapid rise of digital dentistry while learning to diagnose, treat, rehabilitate and manage the appearance, comfort, function and health of patients with deficient or missing teeth and/or oral tissues with the Prosthodontics Graduate Certificate in the Kornberg School of Dentistry at Temple University.
-The 34-month postdoctoral advanced clinical program prepares students to receive clinical instruction, undergo individual research and gain real-world experience with treating a diverse patient population.
+Participate in the rapid rise of digital dentistry while learning to diagnose, treat, rehabilitate and manage the appearance, comfort, function and health of patients with deficient or missing teeth and/or oral tissues with the Certificate in Prosthodontics in the Kornberg School of Dentistry at Temple University.
+The 34-month postdoctoral advanced clinical program prepares students to receive clinical instruction, undergo individual research and gain real-world experience while treating a diverse patient population.
 Residents in the program also acquire the intensive training needed to fulfill the requirements of the American Board of Prosthodontics and succeed as a professional prosthodontics specialist.

-The Prosthodontics Graduate Certificate program admits four residents a year and requires three consecutive years of study to complete.
+The postgraduate certificate in Prosthodontics program admits four residents a year and requires three consecutive years of study to complete.
 Residents enrolled in the postdoctoral program will also complete all requirements to subsequently earn the Master of Science degree in Oral Health Sciences offered by the Kornberg School of Dentistry.